supercollider/supercollider/README_WINDOWS.md

 Using the SuperCollider IDE
 ---------------------------

-To start up the IDE use the start menu link or run the scide.exe program found within the installation folder.
-On first start-up expect several firewall warnings to pop up.
+To start up the IDE use the start menu link or runs the scide.exe program found within the installation folder.
+On the first start-up expect several firewall warnings to pop up.
 The SuperCollider components - the language interpreter 'sclang', the sound server 'scsynth' and the IDE 'scide' - communicate among each other over the network, so you will get a warning for each of the three executables.
 If you are new to SuperCollider, inspect the help system and look for the tutorials.
-You can open the help system using Ctrl+D. This keyboard shortcut is context sensitive - if your cursor is on a term from the supercollider language ('sclang'), the help system will likely open with the page explaining that term.
-Of course there is also the menu entry 'Help' -> 'Show Help Browser'.
+You can open the help system using Ctrl+D. This keyboard shortcut is context-sensitive - if your cursor is on a term from the supercollider language ('sclang'), the help system will likely open with the page explaining that term.
+Of course, there is also the menu entry 'Help' -> 'Show Help Browser'.

 Configuration- and support files
 --------------------------------

-An important folder containing application related user data (for example extensions, quarks, Help files, plugins, configuration files, synthdefs) is located in the Windows 'local application data' folder.
+An important folder containing application-related user data (for example extensions, quarks, Help files, plugins, configuration files, synthdefs) is located in the Windows 'local application data' folder.
 In SC-speak this folder is called the `userAppSupportDir`.
 This location is a bit tricky to find when